 Another one of the top things to do in Tulum Mexico is to get the classic Instagram shot of the bent palm tree that sticks out over the ocean.
 I’m a sucker for coconut palm trees in general, so I couldn’t resist heading to this awesome Tulum attraction to get some photos.

 The famous bent palm tree in Tulum can be found along the northern shores at Playa Paraiso (Paradise Beach).
-It’s best visited early morning if you want to get some shots without hoards of other tourists around.
+It’s best to visit early morning if you want to get some shots without hoards of other tourists around.

 WANT TO SAVE $$$ ON AIRBNB?
 GET MY AIRBNB MONEY SAVING GUIDE